fangq/mmc/README.md

 In 2020, we have also merged the `mmc-trinity` branch to the main code tree.
-The "trinity" version of MMC simultaneously supports CPU/SSE4, OpenCL and CUDA as the compute-backend, and can be selected using `--compute opencl|sse|cuda` command line flag.
-By default, we do not compile the CUDA editor in the binary.
+The "trinity" version of MMC simultaneously supports CPU/SSE4, OpenCL and CUDA as the compute-backend, and can be selected using `-c/--compute opencl|sse|cuda` command line flag.
+By default, we do not compile the CUDA version in the binary.
-However, users can compile the "trinity" binary by `make cuda`.
+However, users can compile the "trinity" binary by `make cuda` or `cmake -DBUILD_CUDA=on`.

+Finally, in the release, we upgraded the normalization formula for nodal-based MMC simulation on the mesh surface nodes to correct for an observed deviation from MCX and DMMC outputs.
+This update only affects outputs on the exterior surface nodes, and does not impact DMMC (`-M G`, default for GPU based MMC) or element based (`-M S`) MMC.

 A detailed (long) list of updates can be found in the ChangeLog.txt or the Github commit history: <https://github.com/fangq/mmc/commits/master>